 • Central A/C.

-• Plenty of street parking in front, or use our driveway.
+• Plenty of street parking in front.

 • Kitchen with brick counter tops, microwave, full-sized fridge, gas stove, toaster, dishwasher, coffee maker, basic pots and pans, glassware, dishes, flatware etc.

 • No television.
 (Thank us later.)

 • Full-sized washer and dryer in apartment.

 Generally we ask for a four night minimum, although that's flexible during certain times of the year.